Sardinia: a hiker’s paradise

 Then you follow a track to the forestry station of Marganai, before descending through a wooded valley.
 Your return is through the cave.

-A special botanical feature of the area around Porto Conte is the dwarf fan palm (Chamaerops humilis) which flourishes in luxuriant abundance but is rarely encountered elsewhere on the island
+A special botanical feature of the area around Porto Conte is the dwarf fan palm (Chamaerops humilis).
+This flourishes in luxuriant abundance but is rarely encountered elsewhere on the island.

 • Plan ahead: Check weather forecasts and ensure you have the necessary equipment.